malacusp/policyd-geoip/README.md

 However if you don't want even to consider any mail from a country or several countries at all then Policyd-GeoIP can help remove some of the chaff.<br>
 Be aware that some services like outlook.com bounce emails around the globe before delivering.<br>
 For example an email sent from a UK email address via Outlook may get presented for delivery by a server based in France or Sweden, etc.<br>
-These email addresses (or partials) will need to be added as sender_bypasses or the server (or partial) added to rejectlist_exceptions if you wish to receive these emails.<br>
+These email addresses (or partials) will need to be added as sender_bypasses or the server (or partial) added to reject_list_exceptions if you wish to receive these emails.<br>
-E.G. you could either add email (or partial), "@example.com" to sender_bypasses or the partial server address "protection.outlook.com" to rejectlist_exceptions (minus the quotes).<br>
+E.G. you could either add email (or partial), "@example.com" to sender_bypasses or the partial server address "protection.outlook.com" to reject_list_exceptions (minus the quotes).<br>
 <br>
  Install instructions for policyd-geoip2 Postfix policy to filter by country code.<br>
  By Malac inspired by and utilising some code from policyd-spf filter program.<br>